Core Commands¶

 - Background systems (cron scheduler, workflow engine) if enabled

 Graceful shutdown is handled via SIGINT or SIGTERM with a 10-second timeout.
+If shutdown is already in progress, a second Ctrl+C forces immediate exit with code 130.

 Example: